ojudz08/ojudz08/README.md

 # Hi there!
 I'm Ojelle Rogero 👋

-## **I'm a python programmer and love to automate processes!**
+## **I'm a python programmer, Data Engineer and Quant in the making! **

 My name is Oj and I've been doing my personal projects using Python since 2020!

-If you can make your life easier, why not automate?!
-I'm a self-starter programmer and always think outside of a box.
+I always think outside the box and think of ways to be more productive and efficient.
+If you can make your life easier, why not automate right?! 😜

-I have a bachelor's degree in Applied Physics and hopefully finish my master's degree in Financial Engineering this year.
+I have a bachelor's degree in Applied Physics and hopefully finish my master's degree! (tbh, this was way loooong overdue haha, but yeah I'll get there).
 I am a number person and have 4+ years experience data crunching and data analysis.
 I previously worked as blockchain community manager in a start-up company and worked as specialist in one of the top US investment firms providing technical support to quants.

-🔭 I’m currently working on creating a web scraping script for my master's thesis to parse news articles on multiple financial websites.
+- 🔭 I’m currently modifying my previous parser python scripts.
+- 🌱 I’m currently learning Scala / Databricks and Snowflake
+- 👯 I’m looking to collaborate on data engineering projects!
+Just reach me via my email or linkedin.
+- ⚡ Fun fact: I don't sit all day, coding, upskilling or reading a lot of stuff.
+But I also love to travel!

 What I have been doing for these past days?
 I do love to figure things out and study topics that I needed for every project I am working on and my thesis script.
 I had studied multi-threadig/multi-processing and the other time did study APIs.